COVID-19 Vaccinations

 The Australian Government Department of Health and Aged Care updates its advice on who should receive a booster dose, and when they should receive a booster dose from time to time.
 This advice can be found here, and currently states:

-For people without risk factors1:
+For people without severe immunocompromise1:

-0-17 years Not recommended Not recommended
+0-17 years Not recommended

-75 years+ Actively recommended Actively recommended
+75 years+ Actively recommended every 6 months

-For people with risk factors1:
+For people with severe immunocompromise1:

-Age group 2023 booster dose2 Additional 2023 booster dose3
+Age group 2023 booster dose2

-0-4 years Not recommended Not recommended
+0-17 years Not recommended

-75 years+ Actively recommended Actively recommended
+75 years+ Actively recommended every 6 months

 Which vaccines are available?